 The Right Virtual Assistants in the Philippines for You

-There are too many virtual assistant companies in the Philippines to list, but article breaks down the different approaches most businesses take.
+There are too many virtual assistant companies in the Philippines to list, but the above breakdown is the different approaches most businesses take.

 - Job board—for executives who know what they want and are comfortable vetting, hiring, training, and managing a VA--the lowest cost option.